yvaishalirao/whatraworkshop/README.md

  ```

 ## git commit

+The commit message helps you and others understand what changes were made and why.
+This is particularly useful when you look back at your project history later

 ```bash
   git commit -m 'initial message'
  ```

-The commit message helps you and others understand what changes were made and why.
-This is particularly useful when you look back at your project history later.
+.

 ## git push
 The command **git push** is used to upload your local commits to a remote repository.Running git push sends those commits to a remote repository (like GitHub), making them available to others.